windows-server-2003/ThirdTube/README.md

 ## Requirments
 A New 3DS (including a new 2DS) with [Luma3DS](https://github.com/LumaTeam/Luma3DS) installed and [DSP1](https://github.com/zoogie/DSP1) run.
 I haven't tested the minimum system version, but at least 8.1.0-0 is needed.

-### Issues that won't be fixed

- - Old 3DS support
-   I'm one who is obsessed about the support of "legacy" devices, but it turned out that old 3DS, without a hardware-decoding capability, cannot even play 144p at a constant 30 FPS.
-   I regret to say that I have no plan to support the old 3DS.

 ## FAQs